Ishaalanjewar/Task-2-Number-guessing-game-/OIBSIP-Project2-main/README.md

 __Oasis Infobyte Internship - Task 2 :-__

-Completed Task 2 of name Number Guessing Game in Java Peogramming language using Eclipse IDE.
+Completed Task 2 of name Number Guessing Game in Java Peogramming language using vs code .

-Steps Required :

 1. In this implementation, we first create a Scanner object to read input from the user and a Random object to generate a random number between 1 and 100, inclusive.